 The first half of this study concludes our discussion of the Biblical basis of Purgatory.
 The second half answers a question about prayer and then continues our exploration of the book of Jonah.

-In this study, we conclude our exploration of the book of Jonah and Patriotism as an incorrect foundation for our relationship with God and focus on these of mercy, forgiveness, and repentance.
+In this study, we conclude our exploration of the book of Jonah and Patriotism as an incorrect foundation for our relationship with God and focus on themes of mercy, forgiveness, and repentance.

 This study begins our examination of the book of Job including the background of the book, the character of Job, and possible shortcomings in his relationship with God.